'A preregistration training course for Educational Psychology.'

 and to work within these at the three levels of

 The course consists of a number of taught modules, a range of professional practice placements and a research project.
-Much of the curriculum is structured around an Enquiry Based Learning (EBL) approach, which is now being increasingly used in a range of training environments.
+Much of the curriculum is structured around an Enquiry Based Learning (EBL) approach.

 Students on the course are respected as adult learners who are aiming to become autonomous professionals.

 EBL thus gives students opportunities in collaborative group-work to address Key Issues around Inclusion and Diversity, Working in Partnership, Learning and Social Environments, and Frameworks for Practice.
-Students will be required to consolidate and demonstrate their learning in four formal written assignments (each of 4 – 5,000 words), each of which is devoted to one of these Key Issues in turn and will be assessed during the course of the first year.
+Students will be required to consolidate and demonstrate their learning in four formal written assignments.
+Each of which is devoted to one of these Key Issues in turn and will be assessed during the course of the first year.

-Fieldwork and practical placements are provided in educational and community settings so that students can identify and evaluate examples of good practice, and begin to develop their own professional skills.
+Fieldwork and practical placements are provided in educational and community settings so that students can identify and evaluate examples of good practice.
 Students will compile a portfolio as evidence of their practical work experience and their professional development gained during these placements.

-Thus, in the first year of the course students will be enabled (through lecture, seminar, EBL sessions, reading and practical placements) to acquire the basic knowledge and skills expected of an Educational Psychologist.
+Thus, in the first year of the course students will be enabled to acquire the basic knowledge and skills expected of an Educational Psychologist.

 In the final term of the first year students will also need to discuss their research project with their tutor.
-An outline of the proposed research that indicates due consideration of methodological, ethical and practical issues will be submitted as a formal assignment for assessment.
+An outline of the proposed research that indicates.
+Due consideration of methodological, ethical and practical issues will be submitted for consideration by the programme team before finalising and submitting.

-For the second and third year students have to gain employment as Trainee Educational Psychologists (TEPs) in local authority Children’s Services.
-In the second year they will work as TEPs for up to 3 days a week allowing a minimum of 2 days a week for study and engagement in research activities.
-They will also be required to attend seminars and tutorials in the University throughout the year.
+For the second and third year students will undertake placements (funded by bursaries) for three days per week.
+This allows a minimum of 2 days a week for study and engagement in research activities.
+They will also be required to attend seminars and tutorials in the University throughout both years.

-At the end of each year students will be required to produce a practice portfolio as evidence of their developing skills and competencies in professional practice.
-The three portfolios will form part of the cumulative assessment of competence in professional practice.
+Twice in Year One (at the end of each practice placement) and then at the end of Year Two and of Year Three students will be required to produce a practice portfolio as evidence.
+These portfolios will form part of the cumulative assessment of competence in professional practice.

 In Year 1 candidates will take the following modules